This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-How to make pesto shrimp—in 5 minutes
+How to this dish in just 5 minutes

 • Pat the shrimp dry.
-This is key before you start cooking: so there’s not too much extra liquid.
+This is key before you start cooking, so there’s not too much extra liquid.

-Use best quality pesto
+Use the best quality pesto

-The main thing to know about his shrimp pesto recipe:= is to use the best quality pesto!
-The best, of course, is homemade.
-But this requires fresh basil, which is not always available.
 If you can’t make homemade pesto, use the best quality brand you can find.
 The quality varies a lot between brands, so you may need some trial and error before you find your favorite pesto.

 Think ahead: thawing frozen shrimp